brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 ![Any errors displayed by `cat` will be redirected into the `errors.txt` file](images/terminal/redirect-stderr.png)
 <span class=imgcaption>Any errors displayed by `cat` will be redirected into the `errors.txt` file</span>

-You can also redirect the command’s `sdterr` to a file, and its `stderr` to another file.
+You can also redirect the command’s `stdout` to a file, and its `stderr` to another file.

 ``` extbash